Kneaded That

 Instructions for sourdough discard dinner rolls.
 Step two: add wet ingredients.

-Step 2: Add room temperature butter and sourdough discard to the yeast mixture.
+Step 2: Add the wet ingredients: Add the room-temperature butter and sourdough discard to the yeast mixture.

 Instructions for sourdough discard dinner rolls.
 Step 3: add dry ingredients and knead for 5-10 mins.

-Step 3: Add dry ingredients and knead on medium low speed with a dough hook for 8-10 mins.
+Step 3: Add the dry ingredients and knead: Add the flour and salt, then knead on medium-low with a dough hook for 8–10 minutes until smooth and elastic.

 Instructions for sourdough discard dinner rolls.
 Step 4: picture of risen dinner roll dough.